| Kool

 1981.
 Then came Hurricane Iwa in Nov.
 1982 and she lost her boat

+and business to the hurricane.
 She dabbled as a retail department manager for awhile at

 Liberty House but found a more fun job working for Radio Station